My name is Liz Jansen and I’m a writer, facilitator, storyteller, and adventurer.

 A little about my Background

-I was introduced to motorcycling when I was sixteen and my younger brothers paid eight-five dollars for a used Honda 50 step-through to get around our farm.
-Little did I know at the time that my relationship with riding and personal power had begun and would be inextricably intertwined throughout my life.
+I was introduced to motorcycling when I was 16 and my younger brothers paid $85.00 for a used Honda 50 step-through to get around our farm.
+Little did I know at the time that a great teacher had arrived.
+My relationship with riding and personal power had begun and would be inextricably intertwined throughout my life.

 My first career was as a Registered Nurse and in the mid-70’s I used to ride my motorcycle to work at the hospital.
 A job in Occupational Health opened doors which evolved into a career in Corporate Human Resources, Training and Development for a large international organization.
-Although to the observer it seemed that the world was my oyster, my life energy was ebbing away.
+Although to the observer it seemed I had it all, my life energy was ebbing away.